The Best Robo-Advisers for Seniors

 FYI: If you’re leaning toward Axos, just know that account options are limited.
 You can’t set up a trust account, custodial account, or joint investment account.

-Axos’ portfolio customization options also set this service apart.
+Axos’ portfolio customization options also set the service apart.
 You can choose from 32 investment themes and add investments by sector.
-For example, you could choose to invest in socially minded companies.
-Most other robo-advisors don’t offer this level of customization.
-That’s why we think Axos is an excellent option for older adults who want the automation a robo-advisor can offer but still want some say in where their money goes.
+You could, for example, choose to invest in socially minded companies.
+Most other robo-advisers, such as Betterment and Wealthfront, don’t offer that level of customization.
+That’s why we think Axos is an excellent option for older adults who want the automation a robo-adviser can offer but still want some say in where their money goes.

 Pros & Cons:Pros About Axos Invest